I’ve had a bunch of people ask me about Ketogenic diets and low-carb diets and how they affect your hormone levels. More specifically:

-Even more so, people who exercise regularly – cardiovascular and especially weight lifting – a keto and even a very low carb diet has been shown to increase cortisol levels, while simultaneously lowering testosterone levels.
+Even more so, for people who exercise regularly – cardiovascular and especially weight lifting – a keto and even a very low-carb diet has been shown to increase cortisol levels, while simultaneously lowering testosterone levels.

 Remember, cortisol opposes testosterone.
 As cortisol goes up, testosterone comes down.

 This means a decrease in muscle, strength, and stamina, while an increase in body fat over time.